706-722-9011

 The Epstein-Barr virus (EBV) causes mono.
 Direct contact with saliva that's infected with the virus, mainly through kissing, can pass the virus on.
 You can also get mono through transfusions with infected blood products.

-Mono affects about 45 out of 100,000 people, mostly teens and young adults.
+Mono affects about 500 out of 100,000 people worldwide, mostly teens and young adults.
 It usually isn't a serious disease.
 But it can cause fatigue and weakness that interfere with daily life.

 About 90% of adults have been exposed to EBV and have antibodies, meaning they are immune to the virus.